SHOVANPARVEZ/Power-Standing-Frame-An-open-design-of-a-power-standing-frame-for-people-with-paralysis/README.md

-# Power StandingFrame - An open design of a power standing frame for people with paralysis
+# Standing Frame - An open design of a power standing frame for people with paralysis

 ### OBJECTIVES:
 <P align="justify"> The objective of the project was to design a low-cost power standing frame for people with paraplegia caused by spinal cord injury.</P>